-School Facility Conditions and Planned Improvements (Most Recent Year)
+School Facility Conditions and Planned Improvements

 Our school was remodeled in 2007 and is in overall good condition.
 All classrooms are in good working order and meet all of our school safety requirements.
 We have had A/C problems over the years in our 100 and 200 buildings, but that has been significantly reduced this year.
 Our portables are aging, so we continue to monitor to ensure they meet safety requirements.
+We are working with district maintenance and site custodial to address the fair and poor issues noted below.
+Work orders have been created as needed.

-School Facility Good Repair Status (Most Recent Year)
+School Facility Good Repair Status